A truly charming British roadster from the late 50s

 – renewed black leather interior

-– wood steering wheel
+– wooden steering wheel

 – engine and gearbox overhauled by Dutch specialist in 2013

-– runs and drives very well
+– runs and drives very smooth

 – manual gearbox with overdrive

-– knock-off wire wheels fitted
+– knock-off wire wheels

 – Certificate of origin

-– German vehicle documents
+– German vehicle documents + valid technical control until 05/2022

 Donald Healey built one single car for the 1952 London Motor Show, a jaw-dropping roadster capable of doing 100 mph, hence the name, “Hundred”.
 BMC Chairman Leonard Lord was so impressed with it, he offered Healey a contract to build it in larger numbers, with bodies made by Jensen Motors and mechanical parts built at the Austin plant at Longbridge.